 This stew was really good.
 For anyone thinking it’s going to taste like spaghetti, stop.
 Stop it right now.
 The beef flavor seeps into the sauce, and if you use beef broth instead of vegetable stock it’ll intensify that flavor profile big time!
 Add some potatoes and carrots (or your other favorite stew veggies) and you are in business kids.
 I served our stew up with some crusty bread.
 Because why wouldn’t you?!

 Tomato Beef Stew is an easy weeknight spin on a classic stew that's full of flavor!
 This semi-homemade recipe is total comfort food and will make your house smell amazing!

 - 3 tablespoons vegetable oil

-- One 1 1/2 pound sirloin roast, cut into 1/2-inch pieces
+- 1.5 pound sirloin roast cut into 1/2-inch pieces

-- 1/2 yellow onion, peeled and diced
+- 1/2 yellow onion peeled and diced

-- 2 to 3 garlic cloves, peeled and minced
+- 3 garlic cloves peeled and minced

 - 3 1/2 tablespoons flour

-- 3 1/2 cups vegetable or beef stock (use low-sodium so you can control the salt)
+- 3 1/2 cups vegetable or beef stock use low-sodium so you can control the salt

-- 2 large carrots, peeled and rough chopped
+- 2 large carrots peeled and rough chopped

-- 6 to 8 red potatoes, rinsed and cut into bite sized pieces
+- 6 to 8 red potatoes rinsed and cut into bite-sized pieces

 - Salt and pepper

 Heat oil in a large pot over medium-high heat.
 Add your beef and cook until browned on all sides, about 5 minutes.

 Remove the meat from the post and set aside in a bowl.
 Add the garlic and onion to the pot.
 Cook until the onions are soft, about 4 to 6 minutes) stirring often to prevent the garlic from burning.

 Add the meat back to the pot and sprinkle everything with flour.
 Stir until well combined and cook for 1 minute.

 Pour in the Ragu pasta sauce and vegetable stock.
 Stir to combine until the sauce is thinned out.
 Add your potatoes and carrots, and stir to combine.

 Cover and simmer over medium heat for about 1 hour.
 Stir ever 20 minutes or so.

 Season with salt and pepper to taste.

 Serve warm with crusty bread.